smoczyna/url-converter/README.md

 #### Testing

-There are a couple of python scripts in /scripts folder helping with this.
+There are 2 python scripts in /scripts folder helping with this.
 Their names suggest the purpose but Python interpreter is required to run them.
 More about this can be found below either.

 ### Service Monitor